nico78916/TrollMenuLethalCompany/README.md

 ## Known issues (not to fix soon)

 Most of options are not working if you are not the host.
-I can still spawn inside enemies behind a outside player but it will be laggy or simple inactive
+You can still spawn inside enemies behind a outside player but it will be laggy or simply inactive

 ## Installation